demisto/content-docs/docs/playbooks/playbooks-overview.md

 ## Field Mapping
 You can map output from a playbook task directly to an incident field.
 This means that the value for an output key populates the specified field per incident.
 This is a good alternative to using a task with a set incident command.

+NOTE - For more information about Playbooks, see the [Cortex XSOAR Administrator's Guide](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-8/cortex-xsoar-admin/playbooks).